stefanbildl/quill2-smart-links/README.md

 # Quill 2 Smart Links

-Autodetects links with format "http(s)://..." that were entered or pasted into Quill 2.0 and converts them into <a> elements.
+Autodetects links with format "http(s)://..." that were entered or pasted into Quill 2.0 and converts them into &lt;a&gt; elements.